parsa-epfl/cloudsuite/docs/benchmarks/in-memory-analytics.md

 ### Tweaking the Benchmark

-Any arguments after the two mandatory ones are passed to spark-submit and used to tweak execution.
+Any arguments after the two mandatory ones are passed to spark-submit and are used to tweak execution.
 For example, to ensure that Spark has enough memory allocated to be able to execute the benchmark in memory, supply it with --driver-memory and --executor-memory arguments:

 ```sh
     $ docker run --volumes-from movielens-data cloudsuite/in-memory-analytics \